Effective algebraic integration in bounded genus: Introduction

 The main results of this paper provide evidence in favor of this conjecture and are obtained using birational techniques.
-More precisely, we use basic results on adjoint linear series, the birational classification of foliated surfaces according to their Kodaira dimension \cite{MR2435846, MR2114696, MR1785264}, and a variant of it which we now proceed to explain.
+More precisely, we use basic results on adjoint linear series, the birational classification of foliated surfaces according to their Kodaira dimension \cite{MR2435846, MR2114696, MR1785264} to obtain a variant of the classification which we now proceed to explain.